Liftric/DIKit/README.md

 ## Basic usage

-1. Define a sub `DependencyContainer` (basically some sort of module declaration):
+1. Define some sub `DependencyContainer` (basically some sort of module declaration):
 ```swift
 import DIKit